 Adapt and Play

-You can easily adapt each of these ideas to what you have on hand.
+When working on these chicken treats kids can make, you can easily adapt each of these ideas to what you have on hand.
 No seeds?
 Use rolled oats.
 No fruit?
 Use broccoli or peanuts in shells.
 No corn?
 Peas work great.
 No alfalfa?
 Sprout lentils or beans.
 It’s more about the idea — getting chickens to be their silly selves and enjoying the experience — than the details.
 Even if things don’t quite come out of the mold right, your hens will still enjoy it.
 Luckily, they aren’t picky.

 Originally published in the December 2021/January 2022 issue of Backyard Poultry and regularly vetted for accuracy.